 From the 1st of April 2021, Egypt arrived at a trial period for getting approval on the implementation of the Advance Cargo Information Declaration (ACID) System.
-Egypt finally managed to become the first country in the North African region to implement the ACID System, to start from 1st of October 2021.
+Egypt finally managed to become the first country in the North African region to implement the ACID System, starting from the 1st of October 2021.

-The main aim of the declaration is to monitor security challenges associated with goods' arrival from a different country.
-Since the new regulation will require importers to declare complete information about the goods to be shipped to Egypt before actually arriving at the port.
-Specifically, the ACI system is a new customs tool that requires cargo documentation done through digital medium within 48 hours before the vessel's arrival to the Egyptian Port.
+The main aim of the declaration is to monitor security challenges associated with the goods' arrival from a different country since the new regulation will require importers to declare complete information about the goods to be shipped to Egypt before actually arriving at the port.
+Specifically, the ACI system is a new customs tool that requires cargo documentation done through a digital medium within 48 hours before the vessel arrives at the Egyptian port.

-Step 1: Exporters must create and verify a CargoX account while importers are required to register on Nafeza and obtain electronic signature.
+Step 1: The exporters must create and verify a CargoX account, while the importers are required to register on Nafeza and obtain an electronic signature.
 The importer is required to register primary & detailed information about the shipment in order to request the issuance of the ACID number.

-Step 2: Nafeza Portal reviews the documentation with the Egyptian governmental authorities and determines whether the given information is complete and complies with the Laws and regulations.
+Step 2: The Nafeza portal reviews the documentation with the Egyptian governmental authorities and determines whether the given information is complete and complies with the laws and regulations.

 Step 3: Upon approval, Nafeza will issue the ACID number, which is the unique number indicating imported shipments to Egypt.
-The ACID number uniquely identifies the shipment and it is valid for 3 months.
-Nafeza will send the number to the Importer, Exporter & Bank.
+The ACID number uniquely identifies the shipment and is valid for three months.
+Nafeza will send the number to the importer, exporter & bank.